darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 : This drop-down menu allows you to create, delete, move and rename module instances. `Middle-click` on this icon to directly create a new instance of the module.
 See the [multiple instances](./multiple-instances.md) section for more information.

 reset parameters
-: `Click` to reset all parameters within the module to their default values
+: `Click` to reset all parameters within the module to their default values. `Ctrl+click` to reapply any automatic [presets](./presets.md) for the module -- if no automatic presets are applicable for this module, `Ctrl+click` will simply reset to default values (same as `click`).

 presets menu
 : This menu allows you to apply, create and edit module presets.
 See the [presets](./presets.md) section for more information.